earthly/website/blog/_posts/2023-10-26-python-c-extension.md

 <figcaption>matrix wheel build of [poloaroid](https://github.com/Daggy1234/polaroid/blob/main/.github/workflows/publish.yml) package.</figcaption>

-We are going to skip all that for now by doing a source build.
+Let's skip all that for now, though, by doing a source build.

 ## Source Build to the Rescue

-When you run pip install, pip tries to choose the best distribution format for the package you're installing, and its decision is based on several factors.
+When you use pip install, pip picks the best format for your package.
+It likes wheels because they often have pre-compiled code.
+This makes installation faster and skips the build step.

-Pip prefers wheels because they are the binary distribution format for Python packages, which means they often contain pre-compiled code, allowing for faster installations without requiring a build step on the end-user's machine.

-If no compatible wheel is found on the package index (like PyPI), pip will fall back to using the source distribution.
-The compilation will then be performed on the end machine at time of installation.

-There are downsides to this, such as long installtion time, and the requirement that the end user have a c compiler around.
-But with our simple code that ( and having the python.h header file around) is about the only constraint on the build and the upside is we don't need to do a complicated build process. so let's do it.
+If pip can't find a wheel, it uses the source distribution and compiles during installation.

+The downside?
+The user needs a C compiler.
+But, as long as you have the python.h header file, that's the only constraint for our small extension.
+No need for a complex matrix build.
+Let's proceed with that approach.

 ~~~{.bash caption=">_"}
 > python3 setup.py sdist